kxdang/Organizing-File/README.md

 ## Installation
 Windows OS only.
-Requires python and PyInstaller with the line "pyinstaller –onefile OrganizingFiles.py" It creates a one-file bundled executable for you to schedule the program via Windows Scheduler
+Requires python and PyInstaller with the line "pyinstaller –onefile OrganizingFiles.py" It creates a one-file bundled executable for you to schedule the program via Windows Scheduler.

+You can also used the .exe file that I have already compiled to test run the program which is availabe for download above.
 ## Usage
 You can edit the OrganizingFiles.py code using a text editor